-Providing candidates with a seamless hiring experience go beyond just promising them for reimbursements.
-Your company should also be able to offer a modern and prompt reimbursement process to help build your case.
+Providing candidates with a seamless hiring experience goes beyond just promising them travel and expense reimbursements.
+Your company should also be able to offer a modern and prompt expense reimbursement process to help build your case.
 Your business can achieve this with the help of an expense management software.

-Why does your company need a candidate travel reimbursement policy?
+Why is a candidate travel reimbursement policy important?

 Finding good talent is tough.
 Hence, businesses are actively blurring boundaries when it comes to hiring the right candidates.
 While some businesses open up to freelancing opportunities others encourage candidates from different cities to apply for their job openings.

 Choosing to reimburse or not can limit your applicant pool.
 If a candidate is aware that the expenses incurred while traveling for an interview are reimbursable, he/she will be encouraged to take up the opportunity.
 Having a clearly communicated candidate travel reimbursement policy can also help build trust.